open-iscsi/target-isns/documentation/iSNS-servers.md

 The OpenIndiana iSNS server has no problem with duplicate portals in a DevAttrReg message or repetitive registration of a portal by several DevAttrReg messages.

+The Open-iSNS server has no problem with repetitive registrations of a portal by several DevAttrReg messages.